Tenjin Shin'yō-ryū: Description

-Essentially, Tenjin Shinyo-ryu is the amalgamation of two separate systems of jujutsu: the Yōshin-ryū and Shin no Shinto-ryu.
-The distinctive feature of this particular school is the use of atemi or strikes to disrupt the balance of the opponent as well as a more flexible and flowing movement of the body than seen in some older schools of jujutsu.
-The older schools employ somewhat larger and slower movements to mimic the use of armour in the battlefield.
-Tenjin Shinyo-ryu was developed after the period of civil war in Japan; thus, without armor, the movements emphasized were faster and more strikes were incorporated.
+Essentially, Tenjin Shin'yō-ryū is the amalgamation of two separate systems of jūjutsu: the Yōshin-ryū and Shin no Shintō-ryū.
+The distinctive feature of this particular school is the use of atemi or strikes to disrupt the balance of the opponent as well as a more flexible and flowing movement of the body than seen in some older schools of jūjutsu.
+The older schools employ somewhat larger and slower movements to mimic the use of armour on the battlefield.
+Tenjin Shin'yō-ryū was developed after the period of civil war in Japan; thus, without armor, the movements emphasized were faster and more strikes were incorporated.
 The strikes were also primarily aimed at human vital points and meridians, which were exposed due to the lack of armor.

-Like most koryu, the Tenjin Shinyo Ryu follows the bujutsu Menkyo ranking system, as opposed to the budo kyū/dan system.
+Like most koryu, the Tenjin Shin'yō-ryū follows the bujutsu Menkyo ranking system, as opposed to the budo kyū/dan system.

 The sources of the art

-Shin no Shinto-ryu was created by a palace guard at Osaka castle named Yamamoto Tamiza Hideya who had studied Yoshin-ryu before implementing changes in the curriculum and paring down the system to 68 techniques.
+Shin no Shintō-ryū was created by a palace guard at Osaka castle named Yamamoto Tamiza Hideya who had studied Yōshin-ryū before implementing changes in the curriculum and paring down the system to 68 techniques.

-Iso Mataemon Masatari (1787–1863) studied Yoshin-ryu under Hitotsuyanagi Oribe and Shin no Shinto-ryu under Homma Jouemon.
+Iso Mataemon Masatari (1787–1863) studied Yōshin-ryū under Hitotsuyanagi Oribe and Shin no Shintō-ryū under Homma Jouemon.
 He then went traveling and training throughout the country where he engaged in various competitions.
 It is said that he was never beaten.
-According to tradition he was once involved in a fight involving a hundred assailants and it was this experience that further solidified the importance of atemi-waza, or striking techniques, in his system along with throwing and strangling techniques common to other systems of jujutsu.
+According to tradition he was once involved in a fight involving a hundred assailants and it was this experience that further solidified the importance of atemi-waza, or striking techniques, in his system along with throwing and strangling techniques common to other systems of jūjutsu.

-Iso created a composite system based on the techniques of the Yoshin-ryu, Shin no Shinto-ryu and his experience and founded his own tradition called the Tenjin Shin'yo ryu around 1800.
-"Tenjin/Tenshin" meaning that it was divinely inspired, "Shin" from Shin no Shinto and "yo" from the Yoshin-ryu.
-Iso became the jujutsu instructor to the Tokugawa shogunate and his school flourished to become the most popular school of jujutsu of the time (1848–1864).
+Iso created a composite system based on the techniques of the Yōshin-ryū, Shin no Shintō-ryū and his experience and founded his own tradition called the Tenjin Shin'yō-ryū around 1800.
+"Tenjin/Tenshin" meaning that it was divinely inspired, "Shin" from Shintō-ryū and "yō" from the Yōshin-ryū.
+Iso became the jūjutsu instructor to the Tokugawa shogunate and his school flourished to become the most popular school of jūjutsu of the time (1848–1864).
 Iso taught 5000 students in that time.

-After the Meiji Restoration of 1868 the study of jujutsu fell into decline generally and this affected the Tenjin Shinyo-ryu as well.
+After the Meiji Restoration of 1868 the study of jūjutsu fell into decline generally and this affected the Tenjin Shin'yō-ryū as well.